MANMEET75/HindBot/README.md

 ## Chatbot Overview

-This chatbot is built using Google Gemini 1.5 Pro and features an end-to-end implementation of Retrieval-Augmented Generation (RAG) technology.
-The chatbot is designed to handle unstructured data in PDF format, which is collected through web scraping using Beautiful Soup from the official company website.
+This chatbot, named HindBot, utilizes Google Palm for its framework and incorporates advanced Retrieval-Augmented Generation (RAG) technology for seamless interactions.
+It's tailored to process unstructured data from PDFs, sourced through web scraping via Beautiful Soup, primarily from official Indian governmental websites.

 ## Technical Stack
 - **Modular Directory Structure:** Organized codebase for easy maintenance and scalability
-- **Nomic Embeddings:** Convert words to numerical representations for efficient processing
+- **Google Palm Embeddings:** Convert words to numerical representations for efficient processing
 - **Qdrant Vector Database:** Store and manage embeddings for fast querying and retrieval
 - **Docker:** Containerize the application for easy deployment and management
 - **FastAPI:** Create a robust and interactive web interface with a RESTful API